devjannis/discord-ping-log/README.md

 - **Error Handling:**
   - Ensure the log channel exists; otherwise, errors will be printed to the console.

-- **Magic Numbers:**
-  - Replace magic numbers with constants for better configurability.

 ## Contributing

 Feel free to contribute by submitting issues, feature requests, or pull requests.